Here you can find the annual reportnot

 ·

-2 618,30 € - Result of the Advent Bazaar
+€2,618.30 - Result of the Advent bazaar

 Thanks to everyone who helped and donated most of the items.
 The proceeds were overwhelming.
 After deducting all expenses, €2,618.30 remained.
-Thus, the Evangelical Parish of Untersteinbach and the Namibia Association for his projects each 1,309.15€ transferred to their account.
-The purchase of the planned Soundproof ceiling in the community center and the Children, young people and adults in the projects in Namibia are supported by this.
+This was then used to...
+Evangelical Church Parish of Untersteinbach and the Namibia Association for his projects €1,309.15 each transferred to her account.
+The purchase of the planned Soundproof ceiling in the community center and the Children, young people and adults in the projects in Namibia This will provide support.

 Thanks again to all visitors and helpers who made this day a great success.

-Our three-month stay in Namibia (Part 2)
+Our three-month time in Namibia (Part 3)

 Apart from the 12 people I wrote about in the first part, we have also continued to develop our other projects.